-In a test, the result is displayed in panels on the face of the test.
+The results from a test are displayed in panels on the face of the the device.
 In the image below, each panel shows two colored lines, one in the (C) area and one in the (T) area.
 A presumed positive is when only one colored line is visible (C) with no apparent line in the (T) area.

 ○ Should I use a laboratory if the drug cut-off levels show a presumed positive?

 GC/MS confirmation is very specific when looking for drugs and also quantifies the target metabolite with a number in ng/ml.
 GC/MS confirmations sent to a certified laboratory will also stand up in the court of law if the test result is challenged by a donor.

 Screen cut-off levels for rapid urine tests conform to the chart below as per National Institute on Drug Abuse (NIDA) recommendations.